Hsn37/ElizaChatbot/README.md

-# Slip language parser for the script of Eliza the Therapist
+# Slip parser for the script of Eliza

 The chatbot is based on Slip.
 This is a parser for that language.
 The script contained is the default script for Eliza.
 Can be changed entirely.